spacecloud-io/space-learn/content/Frontend Course/react-basics/working-with-todos.md

 const obj = { _id: this.generateId(), value: value, isCompleted: false, userId: this.userId }
 ```

 Now let's call the `db.insert()` function.
 We need to pass the name of the collection or table.
-Its going to be todos in our case.
+It's going to be todos in our case.
 If you are running this with a SQL database, make sure you create a table named `todos` before proceeding.

 Next we pass the object to be inserted and fire the query.